UnifiedPush/specifications/specifications.md

 The distributor MUST send this action to the registered application to confirm the registration of an end user application or when the endpoint change with the 2 following extras:
 * token: the token supplied by the end user application during registration
 * endpoint: the endpoint

+### org.unifiedpush.android.connector.REFUSED

+The distributor MUST send this action to the registered application if the package is already registered with another token or if the distributor refuses for another reason with the 2 following extras:
+* token: the token supplied by the end user application during registration
+* message: this extra MAY be sent to gives an error message

+### org.unifiedpush.android.connector.FAILED

+The distributor MUST send this action to the registered application if the registration can not be processed but it is not refused (for instance when the distributor is not connected to its provider server) with the 2 following extras:
+* token: the token supplied by the end user application during registration
+* message: this extra MAY be sent to gives an error message

 ### org.unifiedpush.android.connector.MESSAGE